ExpectoTR/Fluffy/README.md

 Options:

+## -d difficulty level

--d difficulty level, as far as you know, how can the password be ?!? by default 4
+as far as you know, how can the password be ?!? by default 4

 for example: expectotr fluffy